camp9ucsb/conference/index.markdown

 * Experimental syntax, semantics, phonetics, or phonology

 ## Special Friday Session
-This year, we're hosting another special Friday half-day workshop with invited speakers.
+[Our MRPI grant](https://ucop.edu/research-initiatives/programs/mrpi/index.html) is funding another special Friday half-day workshop with invited speakers.
 The theme is Language Diversity and Language Technology.

 ## Important Dates
 All deadlines are 11:59 PM PST.